Extreme Low-Fire glazes – Glaze Fire Ceramic In The Campfire!

 2 parts Quarts

-1 part “whatever you want”
+1 part “whatever you want.”

-Examples of extreme low-fire flux glazes:
+Examples of extremely low-fire flux glazes:

-I don’t measure the temperature for these glazes, they are campfire-glazes, and it gets as hot as it gets, that’s what I develop them for.
+I don’t measure the temperature for these glazes; they are campfire-glazes, and it gets as hot as it gets, that’s what I develop them for.
 I fire with 2-3 birch logs and put the pottery in between.
 And I fire it in a semi-enclosed space, to make sure cold wind doesn’t lower the temperature (picture is coming).
 Even though my “kiln” is not hotter than 600 °C, the flames are hotter, “dancing flames” can maybe for a short time on local spots, contribute to a much higher temperature and melt.
 This seems to make strong variations in many of the glazes.

-I do not use Lead due to health and environmental concerns, Lead is a strong low-temp flux.
+I do not use Lead due to health and environmental concerns.
+Lead is a strong low-temp flux.

 Read about the 9 essential fluxing agents here: